 Think tonally with your fruit still life painting

-In image three you can see that the painting was developed further with some darker tones.
+In the image above you can see that the painting was developed further with some darker tones.
 I pay most attention to the tonal (dark and light) structure of what I am painting – as this is most important.

-In the second image you will notice that I further developed the right side of the quince which also has the brightest and lightest color spot with slightly darker tones around it.
+You will also notice that I further developed the right side of the quince which also has the brightest and lightest color spot with slightly darker tones around it.
 I used about three different tones.
 A bright tone (which is the brightest area of the quince) in the middle as already mentioned.
 The left of the bright area is darker than the brightest bright, and to the right of the bright yellow patch you will notice it is just slightly darker than the color to the left of the bright yellow.
 It is these subtle tonal shifts that give the quince a sense of form.

-Again, in image 4 you can see the background is worked on at the same time as the rest of the painting.
+You can see the background is worked on at the same time as the rest of the painting in the image above.
 The base area of the pink napkin that the quince is sitting on is darker as it is a shadow from the quince.